SoAfricano's Arrest: Old Video of King Promise and Embattled 'Businessman' Sparks Reactions Online

 Ghana’s top stories, now easier to find.
 Discover our new search feature!

-The arrest of high-profile East Legon businessman Joshua Kojo Anane, better known as SoAfricano, has sent shockwaves through the Ghanaian social media space not just for the severity of his alleged crimes, but for his deep ties to the country's elite.
+The arrest of high-profile East Legon businessman Joshua Kojo Anane, better known as SoAfricano, has sent shockwaves through the Ghanaian social media space not just for the severe nature of his alleged crimes, but for his deep ties to the country's elite.

 An old video of the embattled East Legon businessman SoAfricano hanging out with music star King Promise emerges, showing consensual activities, people, and education